 immediately check SPEAR for any relevant Communications, Registry Instruments or other Documents which have been Digitally Signed using the User’s Private Key and comply with clause 8 of this SPEAR Subscriber Security Policy; and

-(ii) promptly notify the Certification Authority and revoke or cancel the Digital Certificate (including doing everything reasonably necessary to cause the Certification Authority to revoke or cancel it); and
+(ii) Promptly notify the Certification Authority and revoke or cancel the Digital Certificate (including doing everything reasonably necessary to cause the Certification Authority to revoke or cancel it); and

-(iii) promptly notify the Department.
+(iii) Promptly notify the Department.

 10. Compromised Signatures